swiftlang/swift-book/TSPL.docc/ReferenceManual/Declarations.md

 It can't interact with any of the actor's isolated state, and callers don't mark it with `await` when using it.

+XXX OUTLINE (additions for SE-0449):

+- Writing `nonisolated` on a type or protocol declaration suppresses an implicit/inherited global actor isolation.
+  For example, given `@MainActor protocol P` you can write `nonisolated protocol P2: P` and `nonisolated struct S: P`
+- Writing `nonisolated` on an extension applies to each declaration in the extension --- the same as writing `@MainActor` on an extension, but with the opposite effect.
+- Writing `nonisolated` on a type declaration doesn't apply to type declarations nested inside of it, like how `@MainActor` doesn't.
+- Writing `nonisolated` on a nonsendable stored property lets you explicitly spell the implicit/default behavior.

+- ?? nonisolated inference from within the module for mutable storage of sendable value types
+  ?? and annotating such storage with `nonisolated` to allow synchronous access from outside the module

 Members of an actor can be marked with the `@objc` attribute only if they are nonisolated or asynchronous.